 A strategic use of credit for U.S. taxpayers may be to use loan proceeds for investment purposes.
 Here’s why.

-- Interest paid on debt used to purchase assets that ordinarily produce taxable, portfolio-type income
+- Interest paid on debt used to purchase taxable assets (excludes municipal bonds, annuities, and any other tax-free or tax-deferred investments).

 Most stock dividends receive “qualified dividend income” (QDI) treatment, meaning that the federal government taxes them at up to a top rate of 20%.